groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/document-manipulation/get-document-info-local-disk/_index.md

         {
             Console.WriteLine($"[Example Basic Usage] # {typeof(GetDocumentInfoForTheFileFromLocalDisk).Name}\n");

-            // Constants.InSourceDocx is an absolute or relative path to your document.
-Ex: @"C:\Docs\source.docx" using (Watermarker watermarker = new Watermarker(Constants.InSourceDocx))
+            // "Your Document Path" is an absolute or relative path to your document.
+Ex: @"C:\Docs\source.docx" using (Watermarker watermarker = new Watermarker("Your Document Path")) {
-            {
                 IDocumentInfo info = watermarker.GetDocumentInfo();
                 Console.WriteLine("File type: {0}", info.FileType);